2yunsu/VGG-Foley-Sound/README.md

 # VGG-Foley-Sound
-A reconstructed dataset for generate Foley-sound from VGG-Sound.
+A reconstructed dataset for generating Foley-sounds from VGG-Sound.

 Code by [shchoi.](https://github.com/conscious-choi)